 After ‘The Lucky Dog’ (1921), it was another five years before the boys would appear in front of the cameras together, or in the same film at least.
 By 1925 both Stan and Babe contracted individually to the Hal Roach Studios.
 Babe was still appearing in various guises in front of the camera, while Stan was mostly plying his trade behind the scenes as a writer and director.

 Given the amount of films that were being churned out of the Roach Studios at that time, it was inevitable that the boys would cross paths eventually.
-That said, during the years after The Lucky Dog, they were only involved in three other film projects together, Ollie acting and Stan directing.
-That was until August of 1926 when the boys were finally cast to appear in the same film together once again.
+That said, during the five years after filming ‘The Lucky Dog’, the boys were only involved in three other film projects together, Ollie acting and Stan directing.
+That was until August of 1926 when they were finally cast to appear in the same film together once again.

 The film was a Hal Roach ‘All-Stars’ comedy and as such you get very small cameos by other stars from the studio, such as Theda Bara, Our Gang and I’m sure there’s even a quick glimpse of L&H regular Tiny Sandford as a railway guard towards the start.
-(Maybe someone can confirm this in the comments??)

-On the whole it’s a pretty forgettable affair.
-Some funny moments from the boys, especially Ollie’s reaction to his jealous wife (some familiar territory for us here) and also the scene where a cat runs up his towel in the hotel lobby is good for a laugh or two.
+There are a few funny moments from the boys, especially Ollie’s reaction to his jealous wife (some familiar territory for us here) and also the scene where a cat runs up his towel in the hotel lobby is good for a laugh or two.

 Do share your thoughts in the comments.
 Maybe I’m being too critical…?!